Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If you want to use MacroFactor, use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
-Cancel any time before your trial ends without being charged.

 Step 4: Implement a refeed or a diet break if needed

-If you have taken all of these steps, and you are still struggling with a weight loss plateau at 1400 calories, you may be in need of a diet break or a refeed.
+If you have taken all of these steps, and you are still struggling with a weight loss plateau at 1400 calories, you may be in need of a refeed or diet break.

 For more information on signs that you may need a refeed and how to implement a refeed, I suggest visiting the article below: